highperch/CodePathWeek1Dropbox/readme.md

 This is a walkthrough of the iOS Dropbox App for Week 1's assignment.

-Time spent: 9.5 hours spent in total so far
+Time spent: 9.5 hours spent in total so far (not including Facebook lab work)

 Completed user stories: